storage-db/ToolDiy/docs/software/ranger.en.md

 ## Recommended reason
 1. No longer need to use the `cd` command to switch directories.
-2. simplify the operation of copying, pasting and renaming files (folders).
+2. Simplify the operation of copying, pasting and renaming files (folders).
 3. Ranger has a corresponding vim plugin, you can open ranger in vim after some configuration, which will boost your effiency.

 ## refer to